-Jonathan Karl was named ABC News' Chief White House Correspondent in December 2012.
+Jonathan Karl is ABC News chief Washington correspondent and chief White House correspondent.
 He regularly contributes to all broadcasts, including “Good Morning America,” “World News Tonight with David Muir” and “Nightline.”
-In addition, he reports for all of ABC's digital properties, including the popular political blog "The Note" and hosts a weekly digital show for ABC News/Yahoo!
-News.
+In addition, he hosts a weekly podcast “Powerhouse Politics.”

-Karl has broad experience covering U.S. politics, foreign policy and the military.
-His reporting drives news cycles and has been recognized with some of the most prestigious honors in journalism, including the 2013 Walter Cronkite Award for National Individual Achievement in election cycle reporting, the 2011 Joan Shorenstein Barone Award for excellence in Washington-based reporting and an Emmy Award for his coverage of the 2009 Inauguration of President Barack Obama.
-In 2001 he won the National Press Foundation's Everett McKinley Dirksen Award, the highest honor for Congressional reporting.
+Karl has broad experience covering U.S. politics, foreign policy and the military, and has reported from more than 30 countries.
+His reporting drives news cycles and has been recognized with some of the most prestigious honors in journalism, including being named The Tyndall Report’s most used reporter in 2017 with 374 minutes on-air – more than any other network reporter – for breaking stories on the Russian election meddling probe and Obamacare replacement.
+He is also one of the few journalists to win the Joan Shorenstein Barone Award for excellence in Washington-based reporting twice, in 2010 and 2015; the 2013 Walter Cronkite Award for National Individual Achievement; and an Emmy® Award for his coverage of the 2009 Inauguration of President Barack Obama.
+In 2001, he won the National Press Foundation's Everett McKinley Dirksen Award, the highest honor for Congressional reporting.

-Karl joined ABC News in January 2003 as the network’s Senior Foreign Affairs correspondent covering the State Department.
+Karl joined ABC News in January 2003 as the network’s senior foreign affairs correspondent covering the State Department.
 He traveled around the world with Secretaries of State Colin Powell and Condoleezza Rice.
-In 2004 he spent several months on the campaign trail covering the Bush-Cheney campaign, and he also co-anchored election night coverage on ABC News NOW – anchoring for more than 14 straight hours.
+In December 2005, Karl was named senior national security correspondent.
+He reported extensively on the situation in Darfur, Sudan, visiting the war-torn country three times in 2005, and earning an Emmy nomination for his reporting.